perrin-isir/xpag/README.md

 # xpag
-*xpag* (for "eXPloring AGent") is a modular reinforcement learning platform.
+*xpag* ("eXPloring AGent") is a modular reinforcement learning platform.